Boston for the Holidays (2019)

 December is a big month for family weekend celebrations in and around Boston with lots of LIGHTS and music.

-Each December Beloved Boston Pops Orchestra performs special family-friendly Kids Matinees holidays concerts with musical story-telling, sing-alongs and post-concert photo opportunities.
-Here is our newly updated report from our Boston Pops Kids Matinee (remaining performance days in December 2018: December 15, 16,18, 22, 23 and 24th) .
+Each December Beloved Boston Pops Orchestra performs Holiday Pops and family-friendly Kids Matinees holiday concerts with musical story-telling, sing-alongs and post-concert photo opportunities.
+Here is our report from attending the Boston Pops Kids Matinee show last year (this year: December 7 at 3pm; Dec 8, 14, 15, 21, 22, 23 and 24 at 11am) .

 The Gardens Aglow celebrations at Heritage Museums & Gardens in Sandwich is a good reason to visit Cape Cod in the winter.
 On December weekends (check the link above for exact dates and times) the holiday lights transform this largest Southern New England garden into winter wonderland with the distinct New England “heritage” flair.

-You can also enjoy magically lit up winter gardens at several historical estates in the care of Massachusetts Trustees of Reservations.
-This year to extend the season they are starting a new December holiday lights tradition at Naumkeag in Stockbridge and Stevens Coolidge Place in North Andover).
-All of the details are at thetrustees.org/winterlights.
+You can also enjoy magically lit up winter gardens at several historical estates in the care of Massachusetts Trustees of Reservations (check the property locations here).
+This year they are adding Eleonore Bradley Estate in Canton to the list of the properties decorated for the holidays.

-Holiday musical lights show Blink! will light up the Faneuil Hall Marketplace for five weeks (November 28 through January 1).
+Holiday musical lights show Blink! will light up the Faneuil Hall Marketplace (daily, Dec.
+4 through January 1, 2020).
 The largest tree in the northeast will have its lights synchronized to music – every night- every half-hour from 4:30 to 10pm!
-There will also be special holiday weekend performances at Faneuil Hall- All details here.

 More Holiday Ideas: